nickfargo/state/README.md

 The contents of a state expression decompose into six **categories**: `data`, `methods`, `events`, `guards`, `substates`, and `transitions`.
 The object map supplied to the `state()` call can be categorized accordingly, or alternatively it may be pared down to a more convenient shorthand, either of which will be interpreted into a formal `StateExpression`.

-#### The long way <a name="concepts--expressions--the-long-way" href="#concepts--expressions--the-long-way">&#x1f517;</a>
+#### Longform: the hard way <a name="concepts--expressions--longform" href="#concepts--expressions--longform">&#x1f517;</a>

-Building upon the state implementation of the introductory example above, we might write a state expression consisting of states, methods, and events, which would something like this:
+Building upon the introductory example above, we could write a state expression that consists of states, methods, and events, looking something like this:

 ```javascript
 var longformExpression = state({